Program Overview (BScN)

 - Western Regional School of Nursing.

-A degree at the BN level is the minimum level of education for nurses entering the profession.
+A degree at the BScN level is the minimum level of education for nurses entering the profession.
 Our program is designed to enhance the opportunities for individuals to be prepared for entry into professional nursing practice.
 Students may be admitted to the program following high school graduation or, alternatively, students who already have completed 60 credit hours at the university level may be eligible for the Accelerated Option, available at MUN Faculty of Nursing and Western Regional School of Nursing, Grenfell Campus.

-The Bachelor of Nursing (Collaborative) Program is approved by the College of Registered Nurses of Newfoundland and Labrador (CRNNL).
+The Bachelor of Science in Nursing (Collaborative) Program is approved by the College of Registered Nurses of Newfoundland and Labrador (CRNNL).
 This approval designation assures the public and students that the nursing program prepares entry-level practitioners who provide safe quality health care.

 The LPN Bridging Admission Option provides a career ladder for Licensed Practical Nurses (LPNs) that recognizes prior nursing knowledge and clinical experience.
 The is a great option for LPNs who are interested in advancing their career.
 The bridging option: